 I saw men and women working the fields, but one older gentleman in particular captivated me.
 He appeared to have spent his lifetime working outdoors.
 He walked with a slight stoop and had worn and leathery skin.
 I detected visible areas of what was likely skin cancer and counted each rib in the v-neck opening of his shirt.

-As I approached with my camera, gave an approving nod, then methodically went back to business tending the field.
+As I approached with my camera, he gave an approving nod, then methodically went back to his business tending the field.
 It was a brief exchange, but I've never forgotten him!
-Anytime I think I have it rough, I imagine what his life must be like and I'm humbled.
+Anytime I think I have it rough, I imagine what his life is like and am humbled.

 A brief glance, then…